jervaise/DotMaster/Docs/CURRENT_STATUS.md

 The most significant recent changes include:

+- ✅ **Color Picker Functionality**: Fixed color picker functionality by properly including gui_colorpicker.lua in TOC file
+- ✅ **Modern API Usage**: Updated nameplate detection to use modern C_UnitAuras API with fallbacks
+- ✅ **Debug System Improvements**: Added color picker debug category with dedicated debug function
+- ✅ **Error Handling Improvements**: Fixed "attempt to call global 'UnitAura'" and DeepCopy errors

+Prior to that:
 - ✅ **Tracked Spells UI Redesign**: Completely redesigned the tracked spells interface with improved usability, better layout, and immediate save functionality
 - ✅ **WoW 11.1.0 Update**: Started compatibility updates for The War Within expansion
 - ✅ **TOC Update**: Updated Interface version to 110100 for The War Within
 - ✅ **Initialization System Refactoring**: Implemented bootstrap.lua for proper SavedVariables loading sequence
-- ✅ **Database Handling Enhancement**: Fixed issues with saved database loading and persistence
-- ✅ **UI Improvements**: Fixed various UI issues in the database tab
-- ✅ **Debug Console Enhancements**: Added database-specific debug categories

-Prior to that:
-- ✅ **Fixed CRITICAL API ISSUE**: Resolved the GetSpellInfo API issue by using C_Spell.GetSpellInfo() throughout the codebase
-- ✅ **Added dmcheck Tool**: Created validation tools to catch common errors before in-game testing
-- ✅ **Enhanced Development Process**: Improved code validation workflows

 Refer to the [CHANGELOG.md](CHANGELOG.md) for a more detailed list of changes.